GoblinSax/gs-sdk/README.md

 > ...} }

 Price is Goblin Sax's valuation for that asset.
 Inside the offer dictionary, key is duration GS is willing to provide loans for.
 LTV and APRs are the list of LTV and APR GS is willing to provide.

+Based on this Whitelist and Terms, Goblin Sax SDK Offers two ways of interaction.

+## Loans
+These are regular loans as provided by NFTFi that allows users to borrow an NFT for a provided duration.

 #### `gs.beginLoan(collection, id, duration, borrowerAddress, principal, apr, referral)`